 The main thing is that you pick a destination that will give you a good chance of seeing the things you really want to see and photograph.
 This is particularly the case with animals or birds that are rarer, like rhinos.

-On a recent trip across East Africa, we knew that we wanted to see and photograph things like gorillas, chimpanzees, rhinos, and spoonbill storks.
+On a trip across East Africa, we knew that we wanted to see and photograph things like gorillas, chimpanzees, rhinos, and spoonbill storks.
 We picked the countries we visited as well as the time of year we travelled to ensure that we would have a good chance of seeing these particular animals.

 Research Your Chosen Safari Location